 Train

-Several long distance railway lines criss-cross Australia and connect the main points of interest of the coast and the center of the country with a connection between Adelaide and Darwin.
+Several long distance railway lines criss-cross Australia and connect the main points of interest on the coast and the center of the country with a connection between Adelaide and Darwin.
 The trains have economic class and first class.
-In the trains economics classes, you will have reclining seats, and on longer trips, cabins are also available.
-Travelling by train is generally more expensive than by bus.
+In economics classes, you will have reclining seats, and on longer trips, cabins are also available.
+Travelling by train is more expensive than by bus.
 Some lines carry specific names, such as The Indian Pacific (Sydney to Perth), The Ghan (Adelaide to Darwin via Alice Springs), The Queenslander (Brisbane to Cairns) or The Overlander (Adelaide to Melbourne).

 There are mainly five railway companies in Australia: CountryLink, Great Southern Railway, Queensland Rail, Transwa and V / Line.